- Password protection

 - Keep software updated.
 Software updates often include new security features.
 As vulnerabilities are detected, software developers make patches available in the form of software updates.
 Outdated software is a hacker’s fantasy.

 - Avoid open WiFi networks.
 While free and open WiFi networks offer convenience, they also provide bad actors a pathway into your device.
 Hackers are known to set up rogue open networks luring unsuspecting users to connect to what they thought was an open public network.
 Man-in-the-middle attacks, malware distribution, and snooping are just a few of the dangers associated with using open WiFi networks.

 - Regularly back up important data.
 Mistakes are made, and bad things can happen.
 Backing up data can significantly reduce the adverse effects of a data breach.

-Important rules to remember include, use long passphrases, activate two-factor authentication, do not share passwords, keep software updated, always run antivirus and firewall applications, and learn to identify phishing scams.
+Important rules to remember include, using long passphrases, activating two-factor authentication, not sharing passwords, keeping software updated, always running antivirus and firewall applications, and learning to identify phishing scams.

 With the increasing reliance on online platforms for education, communication, and recreation, students are exposed to various risks such as cyberbullying, privacy breaches, and exposure to inappropriate content.
 Internet safety equips students with the knowledge and tools to protect themselves online.

 The article suggests methods like using strong, unique passwords, enabling two-factor authentication, being cautious about sharing personal details on social media, and understanding the privacy settings of online platforms.